-Nate Evans with "Best Paper Award"
+Nate Evans with "Best Paper Award" at the AAA conference. |

 The Grady College Department of Advertising and Public Relations brought home two distinguished awards from the American Academy of Advertising conference in Seattle March 17-20.